 Things you can do

-- Decide with your partner on whether you want to find out your baby’s gender.
+- Decide with your partner on whether you want to find out your baby’s sex.

-- Ask your partner to make the 20-week scan appointment for a time and day that suits you too, if possible.
+- Make the 20-week scan appointment with your partner for a time and day that suits you too, if possible.

-- Well ahead of the day, ask your employer for appropriate time off work so you can go to the scan.
-Going to the ultrasound is one of the few chances you’ll get to see your baby before it’s born.
+- Well ahead of the day, ask your employer for time off work so you can go to the scan.
+Going to the ultrasound is one of the few chances you’ll get to see your baby before birth.

 - Read more about tests during pregnancy.